Ceici92/CeciliasPortofolio/content/portfolio/EntrepreneurChallenge.md

 &nbsp;

-As for our **BtoB offer**, it concerns cultural institutions.
+As for our **B2B offer**, it concerns cultural institutions.
 Our clients are public or private museums, and the monuments with a strong historical value, that want to enrich and enhance their visitors' experience.
 Once again, we elaborated **two personas**.

-> **A Parisian museum** considered as a public institution, having the appellation "Musée de France".
+> **A Parisian museum** considered as a public institution, having the appellation "Musee de France".
 > The museum has for mission to make its collection accessible to the widest public and is looking for ways to enhance its visitors' experience, and this is why it called us.